beheradotabhiram2009/CrudOperationGraphqlApolloReact/README.md

 ## CrudOperationGraphqlApolloReact
-Demo Example provides crud operation using graphql apollo from MySQL database using image and date field
+Demo Example provides crud operation using graphql apollo react from MySQL database using image and date field

 Download and install mysql 8.1